substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 - [x] Lenders can deposit asset and accure interest
 - [x] Borrowers can use assets as collateral to borrow
 - [x] Off chain worker price feed
-- [x] Auto luquadition by off chain worker
+- [x] Auto liquidation by off chain worker
 - [ ] Staking DOT to earn double interests from both staking and lending (In progess)

 ### Challenge and Solution
 ---
-- We noticed many DOT and KSM would be staked as validators/nominators.
-Token holders may want to utilize their staked tokens.
+- We noticed many DOT and KSM tokens will be staked as validators/nominators.
+However, token holders may want to earn interests with their staked tokens.

-  User can stake DOT through Parallel finance and get back xDOT.
-User can lend out xDOT to earn additional interest or use xDOT as collateral to borrow other assets.
+Through Parallel Finance, users can stake DOT and get xDOT in return.
+Users can then lend out xDOT to earn interests or use it as collateral to borrow other assets.
 We will explore more use case in the future.
-- We couldn't find a matured oracle solution during the development.

-  We implement price feed using off chain worker.
-We will use multple sources and time-weighted average price in the future development.
+- We couldn't find a matured oracle solution during the development, so we implemented the price feed using off-chain worker, which will use multiple sources and time-weighted average price.

 ### References